 THE POWER OF LOVE

-text by Nancy Bilyeau
+text by Nancy Bilyeau and Fiona Clarke

 In recognition of Valentine’s Day, we take a spin through history’s greatest lovers—star crossed, cursed, lifelong and everything in between.
 Couples in love have caused wars and controversy, created masterpieces in the arts and captured the heart of the public.
 From the allure of Cleopatra to the magnetism of the Kennedy’s, these love affairs have stood as markers in history.
-Be prepared to swoon.

-PARIS and HELEN
+PARIS & HELEN

 She was another man’s wife, but when Paris, the “handsome, woman-mad” prince of Troy, saw Helen, the woman whom Aphrodite proclaimed the most beautiful in the world, he had to have her.
 Helen and Paris ran off together, setting in motion the decade-long Trojan War.
 Whether Helen actually existed is unclear, but her romantic part in the greatest epic of all time can never be forgotten.
 She will forever be “the face that launched a thousand ships.”

-CLEOPATRA and MARK ANTONY
+CLEOPATRA & MARK ANTONY

 Cleopatra, the queen of Egypt, could have had anything or anyone she wanted, but she fell passionately in love with Roman General Mark Antony. ”Fool!
 Don’t you see now that I could have poisoned you a hundred times had I been able to live without you,” declared Cleopatra.
 But in 30 B.C, after they risked all in a war on Rome and lost, they chose to die together, ”I will be a bridegroom in my death, and run into it as to a lover’s bed,” said Antony.
 Cleopatra followed, by clasping a poisonous asp to her breast.